LittleBigOwI/bonsai/README.md

 - Built using **CMake** and **FTXUI** for a modern TUI experience
 - Tree and hashmap-based data structure for efficient folder size lookups
 - Dynamic pie chart updates when navigating between folders in the sidebar
 - Pie chart highlighting when hovering over folders or files
+- Asynchronous UI rendering before scan completion

 ## Planned Features

+- Add ability to remove files / folders
 - User customization via configuration file:
   - Colors
   - Icons
   - Sizes
   - More options to come
 - PKGBUILD for AUR installation
-- Asynchronous UI rendering before scan completion

 ## Installation